Understanding Pension Credit

 - Northern Ireland Pension Centre - Pension Credit (contacts section)

 - Social Security / Jobs and Benefits office (contacts section)

 When to apply for Pension Credit

-You can apply up to four months before the date from which you want to start getting Pension Credit.
+You can apply up to four months before the date when you start getting Pension Credit.
 The Pension Credit qualifying age is gradually increasing in line with the increase in women's State pension age.
 You can use the State Pension age calculator to find out the date you can start claiming Pension Credit.

 The maximum period for backdating your Pension Credit claim is three months.

-If you want Pension Credit to start from a past or future date, you need to tell the Northern Ireland Pension Centre when you apply.
+If you want Pension Credit to start on a past or future date, you need to tell the Northern Ireland Pension Centre when you apply.

 How to apply